-Antithyroid Drugs are a class of mediations, Thioamide class, that blocks the binding of iodine.
+Antithyroid drugs are a class of mediations that blocks the binding of iodine.
+Typically they are called the Thioamide class.

 Antithyroid drugs decrease the levels of the two hormones produced by the thyroid: